RTEMS/rtems-docs/c-user/configuring_a_system.rst

 ===============================

 This section defines the configuration parameters related to selecting a scheduling algorithm for an application.
+A scheduler configuration is optional and only necessary in very specific circumstances.
+A normal application configuration does not need any of the configuration options described in this section.
+By default, the :ref:`Deterministic Priority Scheduler
+<SchedulerPriority>` algorithm is used in uniprocessor configurations.
+In case
+SMP is enabled and the configured maximum processors (:ref:`CONFIGURE_MAXIMUM_PROCESSORS <CONFIGURE_MAXIMUM_PROCESSORS>`) is greater than one, then the :ref:`Earliest Deadline First (EDF) SMP Scheduler
+<SchedulerSMPEDF>` is selected as the default scheduler algorithm.

-For the :ref:`schedulers built into RTEMS <SchedulingConcepts>`, the configuration is straightforward.
+For the :ref:`schedulers built into
+RTEMS <SchedulingConcepts>`, the configuration is straightforward.
 All that is required is to define the configuration macro which specifies which scheduler you want for in your application.